sgmorris/friends/README.md

 ![](README_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

+**Heatmap**

-Heatmap of how many times each character mentions the other characters.
+how many times each character mentions the other characters.

 ``` r
 # the "quotes" data